-D3 Indicate terms for which transfers mav enroll:
+Indicate terms for which training nsfers may enroll:

 D3 Fall Х

 D3 Winter

 D3 Spring Х

 D3 Summer

 D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х D4 If yes, what is the minimum number of credits and the unit of measure?